josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_for_windows.md

 ### Setup

 Settings need to be changed in two places.
 First, in the editor settings, under **Export > Windows**.
-Click on the folder next to the Sign Tool setting, if you're using Windows navigate to and select SignTool.exe, if you're on a different OS select osslsigncode.
+Click on the folder next to the `Sign Tool` setting, if you're using Windows navigate to and select `SignTool.exe`, if you're on a different OS select `osslsigncode`.

 @Image(source: "windows_editor_settings.png")